CodieMisiani/Kezzy-Totes/README.md

-This is a Next js project.
+This is  Next js project.